-Pre-required skills
+Pre-required Skills

 To complete this workshop, you would need to be comfortable with basics of Mercury visualization, including navigating the Mercury interface, editing styles and colours, and displaying packing diagrams.
-If you are not, we recommend the Visualisation Workshop, available here:
+If you are not, we recommend the Structure Visualization Workshop (MER-001), available on this page.